berge-is-bome/d2wc/docs/project/lua-event-handoff.md

 Files without that marker are not treated as `d2wc` managed Lua files.

-The old comment marker is no longer used as the managed-file test.

 ## Handoff toggle

 The handoff is controlled in each managed Lua file by: